Engage with the philosophical and theoretical emergence of the concepts of humanitarianism.

 The course is primarily taught through our Virtual Learning Environment (VLE).
 All your course materials will be provided through the VLE.

 We combine a variety of learning techniques including interactive discussion groups and seminars led by practitioners, academic staff and course partners.
 We are constantly updating and exploring new learning technologies and developing new ways to provide the course material using the most effective methods.

-You will enjoy the use of a wide variety of learning tools on this course including:
+You'll use a wide variety of learning tools, including:

-As a distance learner you will also have the opportunity to access e-support from the Writing Centre at the University.
+As a distance learner, you'll also have the opportunity to access e-support from the Writing and Language Skills Centre at the University.